This post may contain affiliate links. Please read our disclosure policy.

 Ideally your whiskey is an Irish-made spirit.
 Favorites are Jameson, Old Bushmills, and Tullamore D.E.W.

-The distinguishing elements are that Irish coffee is served hot in a footed glass mug.
+The distinguishing elements are that it is served hot in a footed glass mug.
 The coffee is spiked with whiskey and sweetened with sugar.
 There are two distinct layers: the coffee below and a whipped cream layer on top.

 Yes, drink it hot traditionally.
 But if you prefer iced coffee, give that a whirl by pouring cooled coffee over ice and still topping with whipped cream.